Ted Bundy: Washington, Oregon

 In the early hours of June 11, 18-year-old UW student Georgann Hawkins vanished while walking down a brightly lit alley between her boyfriend's dormitory residence and her sorority house.
 The next morning, three Seattle homicide detectives and a criminalist combed the entire alleyway on their hands and knees, finding nothing.
 Bundy later told Keppel that he lured Hawkins to his car and knocked her unconscious with a crowbar.
 After handcuffing her, he drove her to Issaquah, a suburb 20 mi east of Seattle, where he strangled her and spent the entire night with her body.
 The next afternoon he returned to the UW alley and, in the very midst of a major crime scene investigation, located and gathered Hawkins' earrings and one of her shoes where he had left them in the adjoining parking lot and departed, unobserved.
-"It was a feat so brazen", wrote Keppel, "that it astonishes police even today".
+"It was a feat so brazen," wrote Keppel, "that it astonishes police even today."
 Bundy said he revisited Hawkins' corpse on three occasions.

 After Hawkins' disappearance was publicized, witnesses came forward to report seeing a man on crutches, with a leg cast and carrying a briefcase, in an alley behind a nearby dormitory on the night of her disappearance.
 One woman recalled that the man asked her to help him carry the case to his car, a light brown Volkswagen Beetle.
 During this period, Bundy was working in Olympia as the assistant director of the Seattle Crime Prevention Advisory Committee, where he wrote a pamphlet for women on rape prevention.
 Later, he worked at the Department of Emergency Services (DES), a state government agency involved in the search for the missing women.
-At the DES he met and began dating Carole Ann Boone (1947–2018), a twice-divorced mother of two who would play an important role in the final phase of his life six years later.
+At the DES he met and began dating Carole Ann Boone (1947–2018), a twice-divorced mother who would play an important role in the final phase of his life six years later.

 Bundy's 1968 Volkswagen Beetle, in which he committed many of his crimes.
 The vehicle was on display at the now-defunct National Museum of Crime and Punishment, and is now at the Alcatraz East Crime Museum in Pigeon Forge, Tennessee.